 Once again, if you’re interested in extended functionality and more plan options for growing your business, Shopify might be a suitable alternative to Sellfy.

-All things considered, it seems that the Sellfy ecommerce platform is best for digital product businesses that want a comprehensive online store solution that is quick and easy to create and manage.
-However, businesses that consider using Sellfy also have to be willing to invest dedicated monthly funds, for the subscription fee, as well as the associated credit card processing and transaction fees—meaning this may not be the most cost-effective option for business owners just starting out.
+All things considered, it seems that based on our Sellfy review, this ecommerce platform is best for digital product businesses that want a comprehensive online store solution that is quick and easy to create and manage.
+However, businesses that consider using Sellfy also have to be willing to invest dedicated monthly funds, for the subscription fee, as well as the associated credit card processing—meaning this may not be the most cost-effective option for business owners just starting out.

 This being said, if you want a wider variety of features, payment options, and tools to add on as your business grows, you might want to look into more expansive ecommerce solutions.
 At the end of the day, however, you know your business best.
 Therefore, after exploring your options, and perhaps testing out different free trials, you’ll have all the knowledge you need to decide which ecommerce platform is right for your business.